mas-bandwidth/fps/010/README.md

 Success.
 I can scale up to 3k players on google cloud.
 Going to 4k and some player states don't get sent back to the client... so we're right at the limit.

-If we can hit 3k players on a VM with only 16 CPUs, we can certainly hit 6k players on bare metal with 32 CPUs, hitting expected price: 36c per-player per-month.
+If we can hit 3k players on a VM with only 16 CPUs, we can certainly hit 6k players on bare metal with 32 CPUs and hit the expected price: 36c per-player per-month.

-Stopping here.